gromacs/gromacs/docs/release-notes/2021/major/features.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without the a space between the colon and number!

+Virtual site with single constructing atom
+""""""""""""""""""""""""""""""""""""""""""

+Added a virtual site that is constructed on top if its single constructing atom.
+This can be useful for free-energy calculations.

 Lower energy drift due to SETTLE
 """"""""""""""""""""""""""""""""